RichardMorris/SimpleGWTWebWorker/README.md

 The worker code needs to be compiles as a separate GWT module using the "dedicatedworker" linker which adds some necessary javascript to the code.
 The client code can be compiled in as a normal module which also inherits the com.google.gwt.webworker.WebWorker module.
+It all needs to be compiled in production mode, trying to use dev-mode will result in a error about the DedicatedWorkerLinker.
+The maven configuration has not been set up to allow compilation.

 ```
 <?xml version="1.0" encoding="UTF-8"?>